jqteh/oxhack2020/README.md

 7. **...?**
 8. **profit**

-*_requires a mongodb database, and azure computer vision endpoint and auth key in a dot env_
+*_requires dotenv setup, an Azure Computer Vision endpoint, a MongoDB database and respective credentials